 Activities for all ages include question-and-answer flipboards, an opportunity to share bicycling stories, a quest to find history “links” throughout the museum, and more.

-Especially for Children: A 12-page Museum Explorer’s Journal takes families through the permanent exhibits with a variety of interactive and fun activities.
+Especially for Children: A 12-page Museum Explorer's Journal takes families through the permanent exhibits with a variety of interactive and fun activities.
 Recommended for children ages 8 and up if they're working independently.

-Please also visit our “Temporary/Travelling Exhibits”
+Please also visit our "Temporary/Traveling Exhibits" page.